-Cause: The black discoloration caused by the filling material, which containing silver-sulfide.
+Cause: The black discoloration is caused by the filling material containing silver-sulfide.

-Treatment: Dentist can treat the discoloured teeth by covering it with a veneer or crown.
-It is very difficult to restore this type of discoloration by bleaching.
+Treatment: Dentist can treat the discoloured teeth by covering it with a porcelain veneer or crown.
+It is very difficult to make this type of discoloration disappear by bleaching.

 Black teeth caused by tetracycline antibiotics used in childhood

-Teeth appear to be bluish-brownish-black on the surface of teeth.
+Teeth appear to be bluish-brownish-black on the surface.

-Cause: Tetracycline antibiotics had were taken during the development of teeth.
+Cause: Tetracycline antibiotics were given to the child during the development of teeth.

 Treatment: By bleaching or applying laminate veneer.

-Prevention: Do not give tetracyclin antibiotics for children under 8 years of age, unless absolutely necessary.
+Prevention: Do not give tetracyclin antibiotics to children under 8 years of age, unless absolutely necessary.

 Black teeth caused by pulp necrosis

-As a result of pulp necrosis, teeth may become to be greyish-black coloured.
+As a result of pulp necrosis, teeth may become greyish-black.